If you have a waterless toilet, you often don't need a large, expensive treatment system for greywater.

 When you are not flushing toilets, the effluent from your household is different.
 The volume is reduced by 35% and the biological oxygen demand (BOD) decreases by up to 70%, so the effluent management is much simpler.
 The basic principles in dealing with greywater are:

-In some cases it could be used to water trees and shrubs via sub-soil irrigation, but not for your vegetable garden. |
+In some cases it could be used to water trees and shrubs via sub-soil irrigation, but not your vegetable garden. |

 Your council will normally require you to submit an 'Onsite Sewerage Management System' (OSMS) application for your household.
 The application is more likely to be approved if prepared by a suitably qualified geo-technical engineer, so we suggest you engage a local geo-tech who has experience with your landscape and your local council.

-Some geo-techs work from templates and may assume you will have flushing toilets, so make sure you tell them you don't.
+Some geo-techs work from templates and may assume you will have flushing toilets, so make sure you tell them you won't.
 Find a geo-tech willing to design a system suitable for your particular household, and feel free to put them in touch with VIROtech if they have any questions.
-Above ground irrigation systems (drippers, sprinklers, etc) are rarely approved by local councils in the eastern states without tertiary level treatment, which usually involves expensive infrastructure.
+Above ground irrigation systems (drippers, sprinklers, etc) are very rarely approved by local councils in the eastern states without tertiary level treatment, which usually involves expensive infrastructure.
 If your local council is reluctant to approve your system, VIROtech is happy to contact them on your behalf, but please remember not all sites are suitable for a simple greywater system. |

 Greywater System Components